Human rights in Islamic State-controlled territory: Treatment of civilians

-ISIL released 16 notes labelled "Contract of the City", a set of rules aimed at civilians in Nineveh.
+IS released 16 notes labelled "Contract of the City", a set of rules aimed at civilians in Nineveh.
 One rule stipulated that women should stay at home and not go outside unless necessary.
 Another rule said that stealing would be punished by amputation.
-In addition to banning the sale and use of alcohol, ISIL banned the sale and use of cigarettes and hookah pipes.
+In addition to banning the sale and use of alcohol, IS banned the sale and use of cigarettes and hookah pipes.
 It also banned "music and songs in cars, at parties, in shops and in public, as well as photographs of people in shop windows".

 According to The Economist, the group also adopted certain practices seen in Saudi Arabia, including the establishment of religious police to root out "vice" and enforce attendance at daily prayers, the widespread use of capital punishment, and the destruction of Christian churches and non-Sunni mosques or their conversion to other uses.

-ISIL carried out executions on both men and women who were accused of various acts and found guilty of crimes against Islam such as sodomy, adultery, usage and possession of contraband, rape, blasphemy, witchcraft, renouncing Islam and murder.
-Before the accused are executed their charges are read to them and the spectators.
+IS carried out executions on both men and women who were accused of various acts and found guilty of crimes against Islam such as sodomy, adultery, usage and possession of contraband, rape, blasphemy, witchcraft, renouncing Islam and murder.
+Before the accused were executed, their charges were read to them and the spectators.
 Executions take various forms, including stoning to death, crucifixions, beheadings, burning people alive, and throwing people from tall buildings.
 The Islamic State in Iraq frequently carried out mass executions in Mosul and Hawija.

 The Islamic State militants were accused of using civilian residents of towns as human shields.
 The Telegraph reported that "Extremist fighters are deliberately hiding among civilian buildings and residents to try to prevent strikes."
 Civil rights activist told ARA News that "ISIS militants prevent the people of Manbij and Jarablus from leaving their hometowns despite the fierce airstrikes by Russian warplanes".
 The use of human shields and executions of civilians who tried to flee continued in Iraq right through until the group lost is final major urban territory there after its defeat in the Battle for Mosul in July 2017.

 In August 2019, the terror group claimed responsibility of the suicide bomb attack in a crowded wedding hall in Kabul.
 It marked one of the most devastating attacks on civilians in years of conflict and terror, where nearly 63 people died and more than 180 were wounded.